Nance-Lab/diff_classifier/CONTRIBUTING.md

 ### Submit Feedback

+We appreciate any and all feedback in your own implementations of diff_classifier :)

 The best way to send feedback is to file an issue at https://github.com/ccurtis7/diff_classifier/issues.

 If you are proposing a feature: